-Guidance: In the first years of certification these records are expected to the available proportionally to the time of certification.

-10.1.2 Levels I, II and III The certified organisation shall have sufficient documentation and records to demonstrate traceability.
+Guidance: In the first years of certification these records are expected to be available proportionally to the time of certification.
+The Traceability model will be clearly identified in the ProTerra certificate.
+Additionally, the certified organisation shall have sufficient documentation and records to demonstrate traceability and the veracity of its chain of custody.